14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Swivel-Napkin-Holder-Black-Nickel-UMBRA-6.jpg?v=1731903285
   Price: $34.99 NZD
-- [Umbra Terrace Jewelry Tray - Black/Walnut](https://everydayhome.co.nz/products/terrace-jewelry-tray-black-walnut): The Terrace Jewelry Tray features three stacked trays, each with dividers optimized for organizing jewelry and keeping it safe.
+- [Terrace Jewelry Tray - Black/Walnut](https://everydayhome.co.nz/products/terrace-jewelry-tray-black-walnut): The Terrace Jewelry Tray features three stacked trays, each with dividers optimized for organizing jewelry and keeping it safe.
 Made of high-quality, Rubberwood with an elegant, walnut finish, and a black metal wire frame for stacking its trays, Terrace is a piece you will be proud to leave out in your home.
 This piece makes excellent use of vertical space, stacking the trays, freeing up space on your vanity or counter, while adding a nice decorative dimension of height and material to any space in your home.
-  Updated: 2025-09-25T20:32:06Z
+  Updated: 2025-10-02T03:38:28Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Terrace-Jewelry-Tray-Black-Walnut-UMBRA-3.jpg?v=1731903387
   Price: $99.99 NZD
-- [Umbra Tesora Storage Jewelry Box - Clear/Brass](https://everydayhome.co.nz/products/tesora-storage-box-glass-clear-brass): Featuring two tiers that can be stacked or separated, this jewelry box is the perfect addition to help store and organize your accessory collection.
+- [Tesora Storage Box Glass - Clear/Brass](https://everydayhome.co.nz/products/tesora-storage-box-glass-clear-brass): Featuring two tiers that can be stacked or separated, this jewelry box is the perfect addition to help store and organize your accessory collection.
 The Tesora’s plated metal lid doubles as a tray to store and display easily accessible accessories.
 Its two-tiered stacking design makes this a versatile storage solution that can be stacked on top of one another to save room or kept separately.
 Its perfect size makes it easy to place by your bedside table for easy access and to ensure your jewelry does not get lost.
-  Updated: 2025-09-25T15:23:13Z
+  Updated: 2025-10-02T03:38:28Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Tesora-Storage-Box-Glass-Clear-Brass-UMBRA-9.png?v=1731903486
   Price: $74.99 NZD
-- [Umbra Tesora Wood Jewelry Box - Natural/Brass](https://everydayhome.co.nz/products/tesora-wood-jwl-box-nat-bras): Featuring two tiers that can be stacked or separated, this jewelry box is the perfect addition to help store and organize your accessory collection.
+- [Tesora Wood Storage Box - Natural/Brass](https://everydayhome.co.nz/products/tesora-wood-jwl-box-nat-bras): Featuring two tiers that can be stacked or separated, this jewelry box is the perfect addition to help store and organize your accessory collection.
 The Tesora’s plated metal lid doubles as a tray to store and display easily accessible accessories.
 Its two-tiered stacking design makes this a versatile storage solution that can be stacked on top of one another to save room or kept separately.
 Its perfect size makes it easy to place by your bedside table for easy access and to ensure your jewelry does not get lost.
 Wood is a unique natural material with variations in tone, texture, and grain.
 The product may vary from our imagery.
-  Updated: 2025-09-29T08:07:13Z
+  Updated: 2025-10-02T03:38:29Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Tesora-Wood-Storage-Box-Natural-Brass-UMBRA-3.png?v=1731903050
   Price: $74.99 NZD
-- [Umbra Tesora Wood Jewelry Box - Black/Walnut](https://everydayhome.co.nz/products/tesora-wood-storage-box-blk-wal): Featuring two tiers that can be stacked or separated, this jewelry box is the perfect addition to help store and organize your accessory collection.
+- [Tesora Wood Storage Box - Black/Walnut](https://everydayhome.co.nz/products/tesora-wood-storage-box-blk-wal): Featuring two tiers that can be stacked or separated, this jewelry box is the perfect addition to help store and organize your accessory collection.
 The Tesora’s plated metal lid doubles as a tray to store and display easily accessible accessories.
 Its two-tiered stacking design makes this a versatile storage solution that can be stacked on top of one another to save room or kept separately.
 Its perfect size makes it easy to place by your bedside table for easy access and to ensure your jewelry does not get lost.
 Wood is a unique natural material with variations in tone, texture, and grain.
 The product may vary from our imagery.
-  Updated: 2025-09-25T13:01:16Z
+  Updated: 2025-10-02T03:38:29Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Tesora-Wood-Storage-Box-Black-Walnut-UMBRA-6.png?v=1731901941
   Price: $74.99 NZD
-- [Umbra Triflora Hanging Planter - Set of 5 White](https://everydayhome.co.nz/products/triflora-5-large-white): Triflora is a hanging planter for indoor plants that combines the utility of a drapery rod with the beauty of potted plants.
+- [Triflora Hanging Planter (Set of 5) - White](https://everydayhome.co.nz/products/triflora-5-large-white): Triflora is a hanging planter for indoor plants that combines the utility of a drapery rod with the beauty of potted plants.
 Great for herbs, succulents, vine plants and more, Triflora Hanging Planter mounts to your wall or ceiling and adds functionality to your window by turning it into a space for growing plants.
 Because its pots are made from durable recycled molded polypropylene, Triflora remains lightweight even once plants are potted, allowing Triflora to be the lightest weight possible.
 You can adjust the length of Triflora’s ropes and slide them anywhere along the metal rod to customize the position of each hanging pot.
-  Updated: 2025-09-25T13:04:23Z
+  Updated: 2025-10-02T03:38:46Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Triflora-Hanging-Planter-Set-of-5-White-UMBRA-1.jpg?v=1731902130
-  Price: $159.99 NZD
+  Price: $99.99 NZD
-- [Umbra Trigem Jewelry Stand - White/Brass](https://everydayhome.co.nz/products/trigem-jwl-stand-kd-wht-bras): With the Trigem Jewelry Stand, three plated bars provide plenty of hanging space for all your favorite necklaces; keeping them safe, organized and tangle free.
+- [Trigem Jewelry Stand - White/Brass](https://everydayhome.co.nz/products/trigem-jwl-stand-kd-wht-bras): With the Trigem Jewelry Stand, three plated bars provide plenty of hanging space for all your favorite necklaces; keeping them safe, organized and tangle free.
 At 19-inches (48 cm) tall, Trigem is ideal for any type of necklace.
 The base of Trigem doubles as a jewelry holder for added accessory storage.
 Trigem’s sleek design compliments any modern decor and the protective padded base ensures your counter or table top surface doesn’t get damaged.
-  Updated: 2025-09-25T13:04:17Z
+  Updated: 2025-10-02T03:38:47Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available